AnoukSmet/Naturazy/README.md

 1. When I choose a place to spend my valuable free time, I let myself be guided by experiences of others.
 Testimonials and guest reviews are the most important for me.
 This in combination with appealing images really thrives my decision-making process.
 Links to social media like facebook, tripadvisor etc are key.

-1. As an older person who is not the best with technology, it is very important that the website is easy and simple to use.
-I have just learned how to use a tablet so it's important that the website functions well on tablets.
-The more intuitive the website is, the more likely I will be to book the property.
-I like to make a reservation directly with the property so I don't want to have to look too long in order to find the contact details of the property.

 <a></a>
 ### **Site owners Goals**